What to Eat to Improve Brain Function

 “Prioritize ‘farm-to-table’ options whenever possible, and aim for produce free from pesticides,” Misra said.

-Snodgrass advised avoiding nutrient-poor foods like alcohol and simple sugars to support brain and mental health.
+Snodgrass advised avoiding nutrient-poor foods such as alcohol and simple sugars to support brain and mental health.

-Instead, she recommends focusing on nutrient-dense foods such as leafy greens, berries, nuts, fatty fish (opting for low-mercury varieties like salmon, tilapia, sardines, and pollock), dark chocolate with at least 70 percent cocoa, and unsweetened tea.
+Instead, she recommended focusing on nutrient-dense foods such as leafy greens, berries, nuts, fatty fish (opting for low-mercury varieties such as salmon, tilapia, sardines, and pollock), dark chocolate with at least 70 percent cocoa, and unsweetened tea.

 When to Expect Results